Code of Ur-Nammu: Discovery

-Two further tablet fragments (IM 85688+85689) now held at Iraq Museum in Baghdad, with no prologue or concluding formula, were found in Ur and translated in 1965, allowing some 30 of the 57 laws to be reconstructed.
-Two exemplars were found in Sippar.
+Two further Old Babylonian period tablet fragments (IM 85688+85689) now held at Iraq Museum in Baghdad, with no prologue or concluding formula, were found in Ur and translated in 1965, allowing some 30 of the 57 laws to be reconstructed.
+Two Old Babylonian period exemplars were found in Sippar.
 One (Si 277), held at the Istanbul Museum, bears the prologue and lines 125-79.
 The other (BM 54722+), held at the British Museum, bears the laws and part of the concluding formula.

+A clay cylinder (MS 2064) of unknown origin and provenance contains 8 (of 10) columns at least partially preserved.
+It has been dated to the Ur III period and is held in the Schoyen Collection.